 Need your GED?

 High School completion programs are available as well.
-Contact your local job center for more details.
+Contact your nearest American Job Center for more details.

 Workshops & Classes

-Contact your local job center for more information and class/workshop dates and times.
+Contact your nearest American Job Center for more information and class/workshop dates and times.
 Most workshops and classes are free of charge, but pre-registration is required.
 Below are overviews of the workshops we offer for job seekers:

 This workshop provides an overview of the process for creating an effective resume and cover letter.
 Attendees will also learn about job searching tools and gain networking ideas.